NystronSolar/.github/perfil/README.md

 # Nystron Solar
 ## Hello, World! 👋
 🙋‍♀ We are the ***Nystron Solar***.
-The biggest Solar Energy company in the southwest of Rio Grande do Sul - Brazil
+An Solar Energy company in the southwest of Rio Grande do Sul - Brazil

 💻 This organization was created to ***help developers*** in ***Solar Energy*** projects.